zlib-ng/minizip-ng/README.md

 When zipping with a password it will always use AES 256-bit encryption.
 When unzipping it will use AES decryption only if necessary.

-#### Central Directory Encryption

-This library does not support central directory or local file header encryption since it is not supported outside of PKZIP.
-For a more secure method it is best to just encrypt the zip post-process.

 #### Disabling All Encryption

 To disable encryption use the following cmake commands: